How to Use eBay Auction Sniper Gixen to Win Items

 One of the most popular auctions sniping services, Gixen, will help you to win items on eBay without getting caught up in the emotion of bidding on a live auction.

 Why Use Snipers?

 Snipers are a third party service that integrates with an eBay account by way of a token.
-The eBay buyer gives the site, in this case, Gixen.com, permission to access their eBay account so that the sniper can bid on behalf of the eBay member.
+The eBay buyer gives the site, in this case, "Gixen.com", permission to access their eBay account so that the sniper can bid on behalf of the member.

 Gixen is User-Friendly

-An optional upgrade of $6 will take you to a higher end product called Gixen Mirror.
+As of September 2019, an optional upgrade called Gixen Mirror is available for $6 a year for autorenewing customers and $8 per year for a one year, nonrenewed subscription.
 Subscribers to Gixen Mirror receive desktop management software and a few other product upgrades.
 It is for the serious sniper that buys a large volume of items possibly to flip on eBay or other venues.